Joined staff in 1983

 The Bears have had many great players during Butch's time as head coach, but he will always stress to each of his players, "Football is a tough sport that is played by tough people.
 Not everyone is tough enough to play it."

 Off the field, Coach Pedersen has accomplished a great deal as well.
 He has been a teacher in the West Branch school district since 1975.
 He was an elementary teacher, a junior high teacher, and moved on to West Branch High School where he currently works.
 His first season as part of the West Branch football program was as a junior high coach in 1975.
 He was head Fresh-Soph coach in 1976, and a varsity assistant in 1977.
-In 1978, Pedersen was named varsity defensive coordinator (a position he still holds to this day).
+In 1978, Pedersen was named varsity defensive coordinator.

-Butch is the assistant head coach for varsity basketball in West Branch.
-He teaches at West Branch High School on a part-time basis.
+Butch teaches at West Branch High School on a part-time basis.
 Coach Pedersen enjoys watching the Iowa Hawkeyes in Kinnick and Carver, as well as the Green Bay Packers.

 Coach Pedersen understands that none of this would be possible with the love and support of his wife, Jennifer.
 The former Jennifer O'Neil, is a West Branch High School graduate and recently retired after 42 years of working at the Herbert Hoover Library and Museum in West Branch.
 On Friday nights, Jenny can be found at all West Branch football games.
-At home games, she is the press box music director and chief of the welcoming committee.
-The couple has three children: Lance, who is now a teacher and head football coach in Mount Vernon; Kari (Dan) - a teacher in the West Liberty School District; and Kip (Alisha) - who works as an Administrative Specialist at the Iowa River Landing Facility of the University of Iowa Hospitals and Clinics.
-They also are the proud grandparents of Dominic, Dakota, Xavier, Kooper, Taylea, Kason, Myah, and Peyton.
+The couple has three children: Lance, who is now a teacher and head football coach in Mount Vernon; Kari (Dan) - a teacher in the West Liberty School District; and Kip (Alisha) - who works as an Administrator in the Patient Experience office at the UIHC.
+They also are the proud grandparents of Dominic, Dakota, Xavier, Kooper, Taylea, Kason, Myah, Peyton, and Kash.

 Other accomplishments by Coach Pedersen: